-Given the significant relative underperformance of the majority of the funds against their stated benchmark, the GAA would expect to see in-depth and ongoing correspondence between EdenTree and OneFamily having being undertaken throughout 2022.
-While we are aware that informal conversations were taking place over the year, we have only been provided with limited evidence of this, nor of any more formal challenge of EdenTree from OneFamily.
+As per our observations and challenges raised in our previous report, given the ongoing underperformance of the majority of the funds against their stated benchmark, the GAA would expect to see ongoing correspondence between EdenTree and OneFamily having been undertaken throughout 2022 and 2023.
+While we are aware that informal conversations were taking place, we have only been provided with limited evidence of dialogue, and are not aware of any more formal challenge of EdenTree from OneFamily as to the underperforming funds.